Contextual Linear Optimization with Partial Feedback: Contextual Linear Optimization with Bandit Feedback

-We first review two major approaches to the CLO problem with full feedback: an estimate-then-optimize (ETO) approach and an end-to-end induced empirical risk minimization (IERM) approach.
-To this end, we need to define the generic plug-in policy $\pi_f$ for any given $f : \R{p} \to \R{d}$:
+The existing CLO literature assumes that the decision-maker can observe a batch of existing data $(X_i, Y_i)$ for $i = 1, \dots, n$, where the data are viewed as independent and identically distributed (i.i.d.) draws from the population joint distribution of $(X, Y)$.
+This corresponds to a \emph{full-feedback} setting, where the random coefficient vector $Y_i$ for each past event is fully observed, so that the corresponding costs $Y_i^\top z$ for \textit{any} potential decision $z$ is fully known.
+In the stochastic shortest path example, this means that for each historical trip, we observe the complete vector of travel times on all segments of the road network (\cref{fig:full}).
+This complete information allows us to retroactively calculate the total travel time for any alternative route, even those that were not actually taken.

-Note that for any given covariate value $x$, this corresponds to a linear programming problem with coefficients given by $f(x)$.
-An optimal policy in \cref{eq:CLO} corresponds to $\pi_{f_0}$.
-Without loss of generaility, we restrict the value of $\pi_f(x)$ to the set of vertices $\Z^\angle$ of the polytope $\Z$ with ties broken according to some fixed rule (e.g., a total ordering over $\Z^\angle$ such as lexicographic).
+We consider two approaches for CLO with full-feedback data: an estimate-then-optimize (ETO) approach, and an end-to-end induced empirical risk minimization (IERM) approach.
+Both the ETO and the IERM approaches are built on the concept of a generic plug-in policy (also referred to as an induced policy).
+Formally, for any given function $f: \R{p} \to \R{d}$ that can be viewed as a potential estimate for $f^*$ in \cref{eq:CLO}, the plug-in policy $\pi_f$ is defined as:

-The ETO approach starts with estimating $f_0$ in \cref{eq:CLO} by any supervised learning method for predicting $Y$ given $X$.
-This can, \eg, be implemented by minimizing a prediction fitness criterion (e.g., sum of squared errors) over a hypothesis class of functions $\F \subseteq [\R{p} \to \R{d}]$ (e.g., linear functions, decision trees, neural networks).
-After training an estimator $\hat f$ of $f_0$, the ETO approach then makes decisions according to the induced policy $\pi_{\hat f}$.
-This approach is a straightforward two-step approach, but it ignores the downstream optimization task in choosing $\hat f\in\F$.
+Note that for any given context value $x$, this policy solves a linear programming problem with coefficients given by $f(x)$.
+An optimal policy for \cref{eq:CLO} corresponds to a plug-in policy $\pi_{f^*}$, which uses the true conditional expectation function, $f^*(x)$.
+Without loss of generality, we restrict the value of $\pi_f(x)$ to the set of vertices $\Z^\angle$ of the polytope $\Z$, with ties broken according to some fixed rule (\eg, a total ordering over $\Z^\angle$ such as lexicographic).

-In contrast, some recent literature propose to integrate the estimation and the optimization, directly searching for a decision policy to minimize the decision cost.
-Following \cite{hu2022fast}, we consider an IERM formulation that minimizes the sample average cost over the class of plug-in policies induced by $\F$:
+The ETO approach first uses a supervised learning method to train an estimator $\hat{f}$ for the function $f^*$ in \cref{eq:CLO}, which predicts the coefficient vector $Y$ given the context $X$.
+This can typically be implemented by choosing a hypothesis class of functions $\F \subseteq [\mathcal{X} \to \R{d}]$ (\eg, linear functions, decision trees, neural networks) and finding $\hat f \in \F$ that minimizes a prediction fitness criterion, such as the sum of squared errors.
+After training the estimator $\hat f$, the ETO approach then makes decisions according to the induced policy $\pi_{\hat f}$.
+Notably, the ETO approach provides a two-step procedure to choose the policy $\pi_{\hat f}$ from the class of plug-in policies induced by $\F$: